A Multi-Language Perspective on the Robustness of LLM Code Generation: Experiment Results

 \textbf{Motivation:} Our experiment encompasses three distinct languages and four different models.
 A prior investigation \citep{wang2022recode} demonstrates the influence of perturbations on the robustness of code generation models.
 Nonetheless, the question of whether language-specific variations impact robustness remains unanswered.
 Hence, in this study, we aim to address this gap by exploring discrepancies in LLMs' robustness across diverse programming languages (Java, C++, and JavaScript), shedding light on the extent of disparities among these languages.

-\textbf{Approach:} {To investigate this research question, we conduct experiments on Java, C++, and JavaScript using 2 datasets: 1st is HumanEval-X, and 2nd is our curated dataset derived from HumanEval-X~\cite{zheng2023codegeex} and EvalPlus~\cite{liu2023your}.
-We evaluate six LLMs for code generation: Incoder-1B, Incoder-6B, CodeGen-Multi-2B, CodeGen-Multi-6B, Magicoder-7B, and QwenCode-3.5-6.7B.} We evaluate the performance using three metrics: $RP_s@k$ measures robustness, $RD_s@k$ assesses the decrease in robustness due to changes, and $RR_s@k$ captures the relative differences between the original and modified datasets.
+\textbf{Approach:} To investigate this research question, we conduct experiments on Java, C++, and JavaScript using our EvalPlus-X derived from EvalPlus~\citep{liu2023your} and HumanEval-X~\citep{zheng2023codegeex}.
+We evaluate six LLMs for code generation: Incoder-1B, Incoder-6B, CodeGen-Multi-2B, CodeGen-Multi-6B, Magicoder-7B, and QwenCode-3.5-6.7B.
+We evaluate the performance using three metrics: $RP_s@k$ measures robustness, $RD_s@k$ assesses the decrease in robustness due to changes, and $RR_s@k$ captures the relative differences between the original and modified datasets.
 The perturbations related to the Function Name and the DocString are compared with the nominal prompts (prompts that have only DocString and method signature), while the perturbations related to Syntax and Format are compared with the partial prompts (prompts that have some lines of code along with DocString and method signature).

-\textbf{Results:} \textbf{Overall, the performance of models deteriorates after applying the perturbations.} {Table~\ref{tab:ressummary_ep} and ~\ref{tab:ressummary_he} present the worst-case performance of six models: Incoder-1B, Incoder-6B, CodeGen-2B-Multi, CodeGen-6B-Multi, Magicoder-7B, and QwenCode-3.5-6.7B under different perturbation types (DocString, Function Signature, Syntax, and Format) across three programming languages (Java, C++, and JavaScript).} Similarly, Table~\ref{tab:ressummarypartial_ep} and ~\ref{tab:ressummarypartial_he} show the results in partial-case scenarios, where a model passes at least 3 out of 5 generated samples.
+\textbf{Results:} \textbf{Overall, the performance of models deteriorates after applying the perturbations.} Table~\ref{tab:ressummary_ep} and ~\ref{tab:ressummary_he} present the worst-case performance of six models: Incoder-1B, Incoder-6B, CodeGen-2B-Multi, CodeGen-6B-Multi, Magicoder-7B, and QwenCode-3.5-6.7B under different perturbation types (DocString, Function Signature, Syntax, and Format) across three programming languages (Java, C++, and JavaScript).
+Similarly, Table~\ref{tab:ressummarypartial_ep} and ~\ref{tab:ressummarypartial_he} show the results in partial-case scenarios, where a model passes at least 3 out of 5 generated samples.

 Across all of the tables, we observe a consistent performance drop after applying perturbations.
 For instance, in Table~\ref{tab:ressummary_ep}, the metric $\text{RD}_{5}@1$, which quantifies the worst-case degradation, shows severe drops up to 0.9 (90\%) in some DocString perturbation cases for Incoder-1B (Java).
 Even more superficial perturbations, such as Syntax and Format, lead to noticeable performance degradation, albeit to a lesser extent.
 Table~\ref{tab:ressummarypartial_ep} highlights that even under relaxed partial-pass criteria, the relative performance drop (RR$_{5}$@1) remains substantial, typically ranging from 5\% to 20\%, depending on the model and language.
 This suggests that perturbations, whether semantic or syntactic, can significantly impact model behavior and reliability.